 In the past decade, the New England Aquarium has treated thousands of Kemp’s ridley, green, and loggerhead sea turtles who experienced cold-stunning, ingested floating debris, faced marine entanglement, and more.
 Sadly, these numbers are expected to rise annually due to climate change, ocean industrialization, and the proliferation of single-use plastics.

 As we continue this critical rescue and rehabilitation work, federal support is needed.
-In June 2022, Senator Edward Markey (D-MA) and Representative Bill Keating (D-MA-9) introduced a Senate bill* and H.R.7918, respectively, to provide institutions like ours the federal funding necessary to treat stranded marine turtles.
+In June 2022, Senator Edward Markey (D-MA) and Representative Bill Keating (D-MA-9) introduced bill S.4432 and H.R.7918, respectively, to provide institutions like ours the federal funding necessary to treat stranded marine turtles.
 These bills will help fund recovery and rehabilitation efforts, and help us to continue collecting the data necessary to ensure the survival of these endangered species post-rehabilitation.

 To encourage legislators to cosponsor these bills, they need to hear from constituents like YOU about why sea turtle rescue and conservation is important.
 To make your voice heard: